10 Ways to Cut the Cost of Going Back to College

 (MORE: The Best Way to Pay for College)

 6. Get Uncle Sam to share your tuition costs.
 There are a bunch of education tax breaks.
-To see whether you’d qualify for any of these credits or deductions, visit the Tax Benefits for Education Information Center on the IRS website and IRS Publication 970: Tax Benefits for Education (that online publication is for 2012 returns because the 2013 version isn’t up yet, but it’ll let you see who can claim the various tax breaks.)
+To see whether you’d qualify for any of these credits or deductions, visit the Tax Benefits for Education Information Center on the IRS website and IRS Publication 970: Tax Benefits for Education (that publication is for 2013 returns because the 2014 version isn't up yet, but it'll let you see who can claim the various tax breaks).

 7. Save through a 529 plan.
 This tax-favored program, run by the states, isn’t just for your kid’s college tuition.
 Anyone of any age can invest money in a 529 plan and use the cash for his or her future education costs.